voidl00p/markupdown/README.md

 You can also call `serve(site)` at the end of `build.py` to start a local HTTP server.

 Most of these methods take additional arguments.
 Go read the docs to see what you can do.

-## How it works

-markupdown does the following:

-1. Creates a `Site` object and markupdown will create a `site` directory and copy over the CSS, JS, and template files.
-2. Run various functions to create, modify, or delete staged files.

-That's it.
-Stupid simple.
-Worse is better.